 Conclusion

-The London Pass is a great way to see a lot of attractions in London without paying a lot of money to see them.
+The London Pass is a great way to see many attractions in London without spending a lot of money.

-Not only do you save money, but getting a multi-attraction like the London Pass, will also help you organise your time in London, what you really want to see and how to fit it all in.
+Not only do you save money, but getting a multi-attraction pass like the London Pass will also help you organise your time in London, what you really want to see, and how to fit it all in.

 Where I Stayed

-I stayed in four YHAs while spending time in London, YHA London St. Paul’s, YHA Central London and YHA London Oxford Street.
+While in London, I stayed in four YHAs: YHA London St. Paul’s, YHA Central London, and YHA London Oxford Street.

-All are near attractions which is why I moved around.
-YHA London St. Paul’s is convenient for St. Paul’s, Tower Bridge and the Tower of London, but for getting up early to get those dawn shots as it’s so close to the River Thames and the Millennium Bridge.
+All are near attractions, which is why I moved around.
+YHA London St. Paul’s is convenient for St. Paul’s, Tower Bridge, and the Tower of London, but it is also convenient for getting up early to get those dawn shots as it’s so close to the River Thames and the Millennium Bridge.

-YHA London Oxford Street and Central London are the best stays for attractions north and west of London like London Zoo, Madame Tussaud’s and Buckingham Palace.
+YHA London Oxford Street and Central London are the best places to stay for attractions north and west of London, such as London Zoo, Madame Tussaud’s, and Buckingham Palace.

 Facilities